mikeybkats/angela-duckworth-grit/Notes.md

 p167

+- ### _job crafting_
+  - reflect on your own work to make more of a meaningful contribution to society
-- _job crafting_ how can you craft your own job so it's more attuned with your core values.
+  - how can you craft your own job so it's more attuned with your core values.
   - find inspiration in a purposeful role model
 - imagine yourself in 15 years – what will be important to you then?

 # chapter 9